 Does your definition of success include future uncertainties?
 Find out how you can frame your best personal definition of success.

 • • •

-Author Bio: The author of this post is Harrish Sairaman, a self-confessed top corporate trainer in India.
-As co-founder of The Next Dimension, a company with intent of empowering individuals, he believes in “a high energy, insightful learning experience driven by impactful activities to bring in a transformational shift among his participants.”
-Find him on Twitter.
+Author Bio: Harrish Sairama is a leadership development and executive coach.
+He believes in “a high energy, insightful learning experience driven by impactful activities to bring in a transformational shift among his participants.”

 √ If you liked it, please spread the word.